import-js/eslint-plugin-import/docs/rules/unambiguous.md

 # unambiguous

-Warn if a `module` could be mistakely parsed as a `script` by a consumer leveraging [Unambiguous JavaScript Grammar] to determine correct parsing goal.
+Warn if a `module` could be mistakenly parsed as a `script` by a consumer leveraging [Unambiguous JavaScript Grammar] to determine correct parsing goal.

 Will respect the [`parserOptions.sourceType`] from ESLint config, i.e. files parsed